 Some publishers are unable to meet their content demands and, in some cases, have to let their workers go.
 It comes to an issue of cost-effectiveness.
 This is a big reason while publishers turn to freelancers, but it isn’t the only one.
 There is a multitude of benefits that publishers can get from hiring freelancers.
 Some of these include:-

 - Bringing on outside professionals from all areas of the globe can boost creativity and ensure that in-house teams do not burn out

 - Freelancers will have fresh ideas to contribute to the organization

 - For publishers, specific experts can be hired, such as freelance editors, proofreaders, and copyeditors

 - There is a global pool of talent that publishers can pick from

-In relation to these benefits, there are several Publishing Service Providers that offer freelance management solutions that will take care of all the publishers’ needs on a single platform.
-According to the study prepared by the McKinsey Global Institute, adoption of online talent platforms can increase output by 9% and can reduce costs by 7%.
+Concerning these benefits, several publishing services providers offer freelance management solutions that will take care of all the publishers’ needs on a single platform.
+According to the study prepared by the McKinsey Global Institute, the adoption of online talent platforms can increase output by 9% and can reduce costs by 7%.
 Publishers will be able to connect with publishing service professionals with qualified skill sets.
-Some of these top tier talents include authors, copy editors, proofreaders, indexers, designers and artists etc. Publishers will be able to engage freely with these individuals, review their performance and assign them work on the basis of that performance.
+Some of these top-tier talents include authors, copy editors, proofreaders, indexers, designers, artists, etc. Publishers will be able to engage freely with these individuals, review their performance, and assign them tasks based on that performance.

 The freelancer-publisher relationship will continue to grow as the freelance economy gains steam in the marketplace.
-The future leaders of the publishing industry will be led by groups that can successfully navigate this relationship while maintaining their quality.
+The publishing industry’s future leaders will be led by groups that can successfully navigate this relationship while maintaining their quality.